 - Stretching - Stretching your elbow and arm in physical therapy and at home will help you to regain your range of motion much faster than not stretching at all.
 Stretching in many ways is key maintaining good Range of Motion (ROM) in the elbow, and stretching can be made much easier with use of a TShellz Wrap before to warm up soft tissue, and a Cold Compress or Ice Pack treatment after to prevent any return of swelling and inflammation.

-Use A Deep Tissue Rehab Elbow T•Shellz Wrap:
+Use A Deep Tissue Therapy Elbow T•Shellz Wrap:

 - After swelling and inflammation have been reduced with cold compression.

 - Before exercise or workouts to warm up your elbow to prevent re-injury.